Parliamentary.ai

 Overview

-This bill aims to provide legal protections for cohabiting couples in England and Wales, addressing financial matters upon separation or death of a partner.
-It grants rights similar to those of married couples regarding financial settlements, inheritance, and insurance.
+This bill aims to provide legal protections for cohabiting couples in England and Wales, covering financial arrangements upon separation and death, and insurance rights.
+It grants rights similar to those of married couples in certain situations, but allows for opt-out agreements.

 Description